glom by Analogy¶

 Similiarity to validation (jsonschema, schema, cerberus)¶

-glom is a generalized form of intake libraries, and will have
+glom is a generalized form of intake libraries including validation.

 becoming successful as a sign that others shared our appetite for